-You may take a makeup exam if you have to miss a regular exam because of a documented medical emergency, a schedule conflict that you know about in advance such as a religious holiday or sports travel, or any other reason allowed by university policy.
-Please notify me as soon as you are able to in case of a medical emergency and at least a week in advance in case of any other schedule conflict.
-If you miss an exam for any other reason, or fail to notify me in advance in case of a schedule conflict, you should expect a score of 0 on that exam.
+You may take a makeup exam if you must miss a regular exam because of a documented medical emergency, a schedule conflict that you know about in advance such as a religious holiday or sports travel, or any other reason allowed by university policy.
+Please notify me as soon as you can in case of a medical emergency and at least a week in advance in case of any other schedule conflict.
+If you miss an exam for any other reason or fail to notify me in advance in case of a schedule conflict, you should expect a score of 0 on that exam.

 Makeup exams will usually be the day after the regular exam day.
-If you are not able to take a makeup on that day, then, at my discretion, I may omit that exam from your final point total and increase the weight on your other exam scores.
+If you cannot take a makeup on that day, then, at my discretion, I may omit that exam from your final point total and increase the weight on your other exam scores.